bibleexchange/courses/book-of-romans/600_grace-reigns-in-servants-of-righteousness.md

 #### How do we become dead to sin?

-We who are: Baptized into Christ’s death, Crucified with Christ, Dead to Sin
+We who are: Baptized into Christ’s death, Crucified with Christ, Dead to Sin.

 <table>
  <tr>